aresssera/timeSeriesFeatures/README.md

 If you want to use your own data, you can calculate the features using `calcFeat`.
-`compTime` can be used directly.
-For all others, `correlationMatrices` must be run first.
+After that, the computation time comparison can be directly done using `compTime`.
+For all tests, `correlationMatrices` must be run first.

 ### Output